MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 3. Arrays

-In contrast to variables, an array can store _multiple values_.
+<span style="color: yellow">In contrast to variables, an array can store _multiple values_.
 Each value in an array has an _index_, and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
-The index of an array starts from _zero_, and the index of the last element is less by one from the length of the array.
+The index of an array starts from _zero_, and the index of the last element is less by one from the length of the array.</span>

-An array is a collection of different data types which are ordered and changeable(modifiable).
+<span style="color: yellow">An array is a collection of different data types which are ordered and changeable(modifiable).
 An array allows storing duplicate elements and different data types.
-An array can be empty, or it may have different data type values.
+An array can be empty, or it may have different data type values.</span>

 #### How to create an empty array